Legality Campaign: Governor's definition

-After Jânio's resignation, in Porto Alegre, both the Military Brigade and the Third Army occupied strategic points, in some cases in odds with each other.
+After Jânio Quadros' resignation, both the Military Brigade and the 3rd Army occupied strategic points in Porto Alegre, in some cases at odds with each other.
 Street demonstrations broke out, at first for Jânio's return.
-Machado Lopes reprimanded General Peri Constant Bevilacqua, commander of the 3rd Infantry Division (3rd DI) in Santa Maria, who sent a telegram to Jânio asking him to reconsider the resignation.
+Machado Lopes reprimanded general Peri Constant Bevilacqua, commander of the 3rd Infantry Division (3rd DI) in Santa Maria, who had sent a telegram to Jânio asking him to reconsider the resignation.
 Governor Brizola, at first, interpreted the resignation as a coup against Jânio and thought about inviting him to resist in his state.
-However, on the morning of the 26th he was informed through the labor deputy from Rio Grande do Sul, Rui Ramos, that the Minister of War would not allow Goulart to enter the country and take office.
+However, on the morning of 26 August he was informed through the labor deputy from Rio Grande do Sul, Rui Ramos, that the Minister of War would not allow Goulart to enter the country and take office.

 That day a manifesto was defined.
-Dating back to the beginning of the crisis, it still pays attention to Jânio's resignation, while addressing the "military solution" to the succession in a generic way, but making clear its "unalterable position on the side of constitutional legality"; "We will not collude with coups or violence against the constitutional order and against public liberties".
-He clarifies that "the environment in the State is one of order".
-Mentions maintaining contact with military personnel.
+Dating back to the beginning of the crisis, it still paid attention to Jânio's resignation, while addressing the "military solution" to the succession in a generic way, but making clear its "unalterable position on the side of constitutional legality"; "We will not collude with coups or violence against the constitutional order and against public liberties".
+It clarified that "the environment in the State is one of order".
+It also mentioned maintaining contact with military personnel.

-The first was General Machado Lopes.
-Brizola tried to convince him in favor of Goulart's inauguration, but the III Army commander limited himself to answering: "Governor, I can't define myself like that.
-I am a soldier and I stay with the Army".
-After the call, the governor told his aides that "Nobody will make the coup by telephone!"
+The first was general Machado Lopes.
+Brizola tried to convince him in favor of Goulart's inauguration, but the 3rd Army commander limited himself to answering: "governor, I can't compromise myself like that.
+I am a soldier and I stay with the army".
+After the call, the governor told his aides that "nobody will make the coup by telephone!"
 Brizola contacted several military personnel around the country.
-In Rio de Janeiro he spoke with Osvino Ferreira Alves, who could do nothing: he had no troops and was targeted for his nationalist positions.
-Another with no troops, Amaury Kruel, accepted the call to Porto Alegre, where he could take Machado Lopes' place if the III Army remained opposed to the governor.
+In Rio de Janeiro he spoke with Osvino Ferreira Alves, who could do nothing: Osvino had no troops and was targeted for his nationalist positions.
+Amaury Kruel, also with no command of troops, accepted the call to Porto Alegre, where he could take Machado Lopes' place if the 3rd Army remained opposed to the governor.
 Several important officers refused to break with the military ministers, such as Costa e Silva in Recife.

-However, he managed to contact Lott before he was arrested, and received recommendations from allies in Rio Grande do Sul: Generals Bevilacqua, from the 3rd DI, and Oromar Osório, from the 1st Cavalry Division (1st DC) in Uruguaiana, as well as colonels Roberto Osório and Assis Brasil.
+However, Brizola managed to contact Lott before he was arrested, and received recommendations from allies in Rio Grande do Sul: generals Bevilacqua, from the 3rd DI, and Oromar Osório, from the 1st Cavalry Division (1st DC) in Uruguaiana, as well as colonels Roberto Osório and Assis Brasil.
 Besides Santa Maria and Uruguaiana, contacts were extended to commanders in Santana do Livramento, Cruz Alta and other cities in the interior.

-With military allies and popular demonstrations in Porto Alegre for Goulart's inauguration, Brizola was able to start his Campanha da Legalidade (Legality Campaign).
-Through the Farroupilha and Guaíba radios, at three in the morning of the 27th he declared himself ready to defend the constitutional succession with force:
+With military allies and popular demonstrations in Porto Alegre for Goulart's inauguration, Brizola was able to start his Legality Campaign.
+Through the Farroupilha and Guaíba radios, at three in the morning of 27 August he declared himself ready to defend the constitutional succession with force: